-Several gunned down at Cincinnati bank, suspect shot by police
+Gunman wounds several at Cincinnati bank; suspect shot by police

-(Reuters) - A gunman shot at least four people at a bank in downtown Cincinnati on Thursday, police and local media said, and a city councilman said there were fatalities.
+(Reuters) - A gunman opened fire inside a bank in downtown Cincinnati on Thursday morning, wounding at least four people before being shot by police, authorities and local media said.

-A police spokeswoman said a suspect was “contained” after gunfire erupted in the lobby and loading dock area of the Fifth Third Bank on Walnut Street near Fountain Square.
+A city councilman said the suspect was in critical condition after police shot him following the rampage in the lobby and loading dock of the Fifth Third Bank near Fountain Square.

-City Councilman P.G.
-Sittenfeld said on Twitter the gunman was shot by officers and was in critical condition.

-“Terrible shooting incident in the heart of our city this morning,” Sittenfeld wrote, adding that there were fatalities.
-He said police had secured the scene, and that the gunman’s motive was unclear.

 Witnesses said more than a dozen shots were fired, according to the Cincinnati Enquirer.